rgnewsroom/twitter/README.md

-Example implementations for Twitter Cards
+Example implementations for Twitter Cards.

+## See [wiki](github.com/rgnewsroom/twitter/wiki) for more on Twitter things.